 - Whisking the eggs and cottage cheese really well to incorporate some air into the mixture.

 When the eggs are baking they will puff up quite a bit.
 If you like them puffy and thick, serve them immediately, piping hot from the oven.
 As they cool they will sink down a bit, but they will still maintain a light, fluffy texture when reheated.

 So, there you have it.
 Now there is no excuse not to have a protein-packed breakfast waiting for you on even the busiest mornings.

 NEVER MISS A RECIPE!

 - 14 large eggs

 - 2/3 cup grated cheddar optional

 - Preheat oven to 375°.
 Generously grease a 9x13 baking dish with butter.

 - In a large bowl, whisk eggs, cottage cheese, melted butter, 1/2 teaspoon salt, and 1/4 teaspoon black pepper.
 Whisk until well combined.
 The more you whisk the fluffier the eggs will be.
 Some curds of cottage cheese might still remain, but that's fine.

-- Pour the eggs into the greased casserole.
+- Pour the eggs into the greased casserole dish.
 Sprinkle your mix-ins around evenly.
 Note: if adding cheese, I prefer to add some into the eggs and the rest to the top of the eggs near the end of cook time.

-- Bake until the eggs are puffed and set, about 25 minutes.
-A minute or two before you pull it from the oven, top with grated cheese, if desired.
+- Bake until the eggs are puffed and set, approximately 25-35 minutes.
+Beginning checking at 25 minutes*, then every few minutes until the center is no longer jiggly.
+A minute or two before you pull it from the oven, top with additional grated cheese, if desired.
 Cut into squares and serve immediately.